logux/docs/protocols/ws/spec.md

 The second position is data object.
 This object could contain any keys and values.
 After receiving this command receiver doesn’t send any messages back.
-Receiver saved data object for a particular sender.

 The sender could send this command multiple times but data will be saved only from the last command.
 If next `headers` misses some keys from previous command, node should delete these missed keys.